Compute

 • Security group: The destination is from another security group.
 You can select a security group in the same region under the current account from the drop-down list.
 If there is instance A in security group A and instance B in security group B, and the outbound rule of security group A allows traffic to security group B, traffic is allowed from instance A to instance B.

 • IP address group: An IP address group is a collection of one or more IP addresses.
 You can select an available IP address group from the drop-down list.
-An IP address group can help you manage IP address ranges and IP addresses with same security requirements in a more simple way.
+An IP address group can help you manage IP address ranges and IP addresses with same security requirements in an easier way.

 Priority